Code-Institute-Submissions/Second-Milestone-Project-Tic-Tac-Toe/README.md

 My code was also beautified and validated for all html, css and JavaScript in the above mentioned sites.

 ## Assets
--GitHub - used GitPod as an editor
+- GitHub - used GitPod as an editor
--HTML
--CSS
--jQuery
--JavaScript
+- HTML
+- CSS
+- jQuery
+- JavaScript
--Bootstrap - partly for modal and partially for the navigation bar -Font Awesome - Through the pages used font awesome icons for youtube icon next to tic-tac-toe song and on the winning message announcements
+- Bootstrap - partly for modal and partially for the navigation bar
+- Font Awesome - Through the pages used font awesome icons for youtube icon next to tic-tac-toe song and on the winning message announcements
--Google Fonts - Used Google Fonts; NTR
+- Google Fonts - Used Google Fonts; NTR

 ## Credits